Interiorhood/ccdoc/guide/Message/getCommandOption_ai.md

 *   `mentionable`: For user or role mentions/IDs.
 *   `user`: For user mentions/IDs.

+::: danger Please be aware!!
+Option name parameter is case-sensitive and will not return properly if you do not use the exact same cases!

 <br/>

 ##### Function difficulty: <Badge type="tip" text="Easy" vertical="middle" />